ibnmasud/beingme-calgary/site/content/speaker/fuseinamohamed.1.md

 title: Nuriddeen Knight
 description: >
   Sr Nuriddeen Knight completed an MA in psychology with a focus on child and family from Columbia University.
-Alongside her academic degree, she studied traditional Islamic knowledge including Islamic law, theology, spirituality and prophetic biography with local scholars and in the majalis in Amman, Jordan.
+She studied traditional Islamic knowledge including fiqh, theology, spirituality and prophetic biography with local scholars and in the majalis in Amman, Jordan.

   Her written work has been featured in thepublicdiscourse.com, mvslim.com, altmuslimah.com, sapelosquare.com, and thedemureist.com.
 She compiled a